conterra/mapapps-locationfinder/README.md

 # Locationfinder bundle
+This bundle provides an omnisearch store for connecting to the Esri CH LocationFinder service, which has to be licensed seperately via Esri Switzerland.
 A location can be searched by entering search criteria in a text field.
-The application helps the user to find the desired location by automatically suggesting suitable results while typing.

 Installation Guide
 ------------------